 Attend “memory cafes.”
 More than 100 cafes for care partners and family members with Alzheimer’s are happening nationwide.
 They take place in coffee shops, community centers, libraries or museums—really anywhere.
 Over coffee and sweets, there’s camaraderie; caregivers swap strategies, stories and resources.

 Take a cruise designed for people with early stage Alzheimer’s and their care partners.
 It’s a time to de-stress, enjoy activities together and apart, and learn while traveling someplace great.
-One to the Bahamas, organized by Lori Le Brey, founder of the online community Alzheimer’s Speaks, pushed off in 2017; another group is launching a cruise in 2018 to Alaska.
+One to the Bahamas, organized by Lori Le Brey, founder of the online community Alzheimer’s Speaks, pushed off in 2017.

 There’s a movement afoot called The Dementia Friendly America initiative that has partnered with 35 national organizations to bring dementia friendly programming and education to local communities.
 That might be teaching first responders or shopkeepers and banks, for instance, about how to interact with a person with dementia .